Birchwood, Cheshire: Road

 Birchwood is very close to Junction 11 of the M62, providing access to Liverpool (22 miles/35 km) and Manchester (15 miles/24 km).
 Junction 11 is notable for the Encounter statue (also known as the Angel of Birchwood).
 Birchwood is close to Junction 21 of the M6, giving access to Birmingham (80 miles/128 km).
 Birchwood is approximately 5 mi from Warrington town centre (via Birchwood Way) and Leigh (11 miles/18 km) (via Warrington Road).

 Buses

 Bus routes in the Birchwood area operated by Warrington's Own Buses.
 Destinations include Warrington, Culcheth, and Leigh.

 A shuttle bus service for workers runs between the railway station and Birchwood Park business park.

 Geography

 The area east of Birchwood is mainly birch forests and Risley Moss, part of the Mersey Forest.
 Risley Moss is a Site of Special Scientific Interest.
 The bulk of Birchwood is built on the site of the former ROF Risley Royal Ordnance Factory, with Birchwood Forest Park lying in the centre, in which the old bunkers from the factory form part of the landscape.

 Education

-Birchwood has three primary schools, one per area, and Birchwood Community High School.
+Birchwood has three primary schools, one per area (Birchwood Church of England Primary and Nursery, Locking Stumps Primary, Gorse Covert Primary) and Birchwood Community High School.
 Birchwood College is next to the high school.